tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 5/week 5.md

 - The numbers in a modular system are partitioned into `n` residue classes.
 - Each residue class corresponds to one of the remainders 0,1,2 ... , n -1

+- Explain and perform operations with congruent numbers